Towson University welcomes those who have served in the military.

 When you’re ready to accept your offer of admission, just complete the following steps.
 We look forward to seeing you.

 To officially accept our offer of admission, please follow the instructions in your admission packet that was mailed to you.
-Submit your Enrollment Contract and $300 enrollment fee to University Admissions by May 1 for fall admission, or the specific date on your admission letter for spring admission.
+Submit your Enrollment Contract and nonrefundable $300 enrollment fee to University Admissions by May 1 for fall admission, or the specific date on your admission letter for spring admission.
+This is a one-time fee to secure your spot in the incoming class and is not credited to your bill.
 If you have any questions, please contact University Admissions at 410-704-2113.

 If you’ve been admitted to the Honors College, make sure to notify them of your intention to join at honors AT_TOWSON or 410-704-4677.